The best online services for prescription skincare in 2026

 What can you target with prescription skincare?

-- Rosacea and redness
+- Rosacea

-- Melasma and dark spots (hyperpigmentation)
+- Melasma and hyperpigmentation

-- Sun damage and photoaging
+- Sun damage and uneven skin tone

 What ingredients are commonly used in prescription skincare?

-How to get an online prescription via Miiskin?
+How to get customized prescription skincare online?

-If prescribed, your compounded formula may include up to five active ingredients, selected by your dermatologist as part of your treatment plan.
-After receiving your prescription, you can order it through a reputable online pharmacy.
-If you are interested in a personalized formula, you can discuss this option with your dermatologist during your consultation.
+Via Miiskin, you can connect with board-certified dermatologists, who may prescribe you a personalized compounded medication.
+If prescribed, your customized formula may include up to five active ingredients, selected by your dermatologist as part of your treatment plan.
+After receiving your prescription, you can order it on Miiskin, Foothills will send you a payment link via email and once payment is processed, they will send your medication with FREE delivery.

-Transparent pricing: A consultation is typically around $59, and medication refills are around $39.
-You pay separately for your prescription at the pharmacy when you order it.
-There are no automatic subscriptions — you only purchase medication when you need it.
+Transparent pricing: A consultation is typically around $59.
+When you need a new medication refill it is just $39.
+Most Foothills formulas are $48.99 with a few advanced formulas priced at $58.99.
+There are no automatic subscriptions, you only purchase medication when you need it.

 Important Disclaimer: Compounded medications are not reviewed by the FDA for safety or efficacy.

-Below, we’ve highlighted nine online services that provide personalized skincare solutions.
+Below, we’ve highlighted nine online services that provide prescription skincare solutions.
 Each platform takes a slightly different approach—ranging from fully customized prescription treatments to flexible subscription models and dermatologist-led care.
 This overview will help you compare their offerings, understand the type of support they provide, and choose the service that best fits your skin’s unique needs and lifestyle.

-Company | OTC or Prescription | Type of Dermatology Provider | Subscription |
+| Company | Type of Dermatology Provider | Subscription |

-Miiskin | Prescription | Board-certified dermatologists | Yes |
+| Miiskin | Board-certified dermatologists | No |

-Curology | Prescription | Licensed providers (includes dermatologists) | Yes |
+| Curology | Licensed providers (includes dermatologists) | Yes |

-Musely | Prescription | Board-certified dermatologists | Yes |
+| Musely | Board-certified dermatologists | Yes |

-Agency (by Curology) | Prescription | Licensed providers (includes dermatologists) | Yes |
+| Agency (by Curology) | Licensed providers (includes dermatologists) | Yes |

-Nurx | Prescription | Licensed medical providers | Yes |
+| Nurx | Licensed medical providers | Yes |

-Rory (by Ro) | Prescription | Licensed medical providers | Yes |
+| Rory (by Ro) | Licensed medical providers | Yes |

-Hers | Prescription | Licensed medical providers | Yes |
+| Hers | Licensed medical providers | Yes |

 Miiskin